msdalmajdi/TASK-REACT-Mobx-Forms-Pets/Solution.md

 ### Creating in mobx.

 1. In our `petStore` let's create a method for adding a pet.
-Don't forget to mark it as an actions.

 ```javascript
 addPet = (pet) => {};